compoundingeffects/bigpictureschool/earth_science.md

     These energy sources are what make Earth's systems change and work.

-6. **Plate tectonics**: Plate tectonics is a key idea in Earth Science.
+6. **Plate tectonics**: Plate tectonics is a key idea in earth science.
 It says that Earth's outer layer is split into large pieces called plates that float on the softer layer underneath.
 These plates are always moving because of heat-driven currents in the mantle below.
 When plates interact at their edges, it can cause earthquakes, volcanoes, and mountain formation.
 This theory explains many geological events we see on Earth.

 7. **The water cycle**: The water cycle is a crucial process that describes how water moves around on Earth.
 It's powered by the Sun and involves:
     - **Evaporation**: The Sun heats water, turning it into vapor.